 ///

-/// to an allocated region of consistent memory and `dma_handle` is the DMA address base of
+/// to an allocated region of coherent memory and `dma_handle` is the DMA address base of the

 // TODO